Redeemer Baptist Church

 Communication: Groupme app

-Dynamic: Our current make up is younger families with younger kids (average age of kids is probably 4-8 years old)
+Dynamic: Our current make up is younger families with younger kids (average age of kids is 2-10 years old)

 Wednesday Small Groups